Xilinx/Vitis_Model_Composer/QuickGuides/Connecting_AIE_to_HDL/README.md

 The image below depicts the components that are needed to connect an HDL design to an AI Engine subsystem.
 In setting this connection, we should keep few input design criteria in mind and set the parameters of the blocks accordingly.
 These input design criteria are:

 1. The bit width of the tdata signal line (**W**).
 This is the bit width of the data in programmable logic.
 1. HDL design sample time (**T**).
-This sample time determines the target clock rate for which the HDL design will be synthesized.
+This sample time determines the target clock rate for which the HDL design will be clocked in hardware.
 1. Input data type to the AI Engine kernel block (**DT**).
 This is determined by the AI Engine kernel.
 1. Number of samples in the input to the AI Engine kernel block (**S**).
 For an AI Engine kernel with a window input type, this is typically the size of the input window.
 For an AI Engine kernel with a stream input, this is typically the number of samples the AI Engine kernel consumes at every invocation.
 1. The period of all the input and output signals going into or out of the AI Engine subsystem (**P**).
 All the input and output signals of the AI Engine subsystem must have the same period.